 Despite Hill's patent, "[m]any other English gunsmiths also made guns with the Lorenzoni action during the next two or three decades."
-26 Most notably, famous English gunsmiths John Cookson and John Shaw adopted the Lorenzoni action for their firearms.
+Peterson, The Treasury of the Gun, at 232.
+Most notably, famous English gunsmiths John Cookson and John Shaw adopted the Lorenzoni action for their firearms.
 So did "a host of others throughout the 18th century."
-27
+Peterson, Arms and Armor in Colonial America, at 215.

 "The Kalthoff and Lorenzoni actions . . . were probably the first and certainly the most popular of the early magazine repeaters.
 But there were many others.
-Another version, also attributed to the Lorenzoni family, boasted brass tubular magazines beneath the forestock. . . .
+Another version, also attributed to the Lorenzoni family, boasted brass tubular magazines beneath the forestock . . .
 Guns of this type seem to have been made in several parts of Europe during the Eighteenth Century and apparently functioned well."
-28
+Peterson, The Treasury of the Gun, at 233.

 "The Lorenzoni system even found its way to America where records indicate that at least two New England gunsmiths actually manufactured such guns."
-29
+Id. at 232.